The influence of referral source coerciveness on mediation participation and outcomes

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hedeen, Timothy Karl, "The influence of referral source coerciveness on mediation participation and outcomes" (2001).
 Social Science - Dissertations.
-Paper 35.
+35.